folio-org/raml-module-builder/README.md

 It is beneficial at this stage to take some time to design and prepare the RAML files for the project.
 Investigate the other FOLIO modules for guidance.
 The [mod-notes](https://github.com/folio-org/mod-notes) is an exemplar.

+(Note: This version of the README is for RMB v20+ version (see notes [Upgrading to v20](#upgrading-to-v20) above).
+If still using older versions, then see the [branch b19](https://github.com/folio-org/raml-module-builder/tree/b19) README.)

 Add the shared suite of [RAML utility](https://dev.folio.org/source-code/#server-side) files, as the "raml-util" directory inside your "ramls" directory: